 The appeals process is a formal reassessment, available for certain regulatory decisions.

 A panel of three people will consider each appeal.
 Two of the three panel members will be SHR Board members.
 The third member will be drawn from a pool of six external panel members and will have an advisory role.
-The six external panel members are all member of the Scottish Charity Appeal Panel (SCAP).
+At the time of their appointment to our pool, the six external panel members were all members of the Scottish Charity Appeal Panel (SCAP).

 - Joseph Hughes

 - John Walker

 - Nicholas Morris

 We will check for any potential conflict of interest on a case by case basis and we will allocate external members to individual appeals on a rotation basis.

 You can find out more about SCAP, at its website.